algorithmcardboard/anirudhanrajagopalan.com/_posts/2020-11-09-browser-addons-everyone-should-have.markdown

 ---
 layout: post
-title:  "The addons I use"
+title:  "Browser addons everyone should have"
 date:   2020-11-09 23:44:33 -0600
 tags: [privacy, firefox]
 ---
-# Browser addons everyone should have

 I like using Firefox more than Chrome as Firefox aligns more with my privacy outlook.
 I also love Firefox just for the [major rewrite](https://bholley.net/blog/2017/stylo.html) they did using Rust.
 I try to convince my friends to start using these addons and I thought it might be a good idea to start writing these down.
 So here is a quick list.